Best Subathon Timers 2026: Comparison

 Introduction: The Timer is the Heart of Your Subathon

 Choosing the right subathon timer can mean the difference between a successful event and a technical disaster.
 After analyzing over 50 tools available in 2025, we have selected the 7 best options that actually work and are worth it.
+Once you've chosen your timer, check our guide on optimal times and multipliers to get the most out of it.

 🎯 Evaluation Criteria